marcomattolab/smart-generation/README.md

-# 🚀 Full-Stack App Generator 🚀
+# 🚀 Smart Generation 🚀

-This project is a powerful code generator that scaffolds a complete full-stack application, including a web frontend, a backend and a full CI/CD pipeline with Docker.
+This project is a powerful full stack webcode generator that scaffolds a complete full-stack application, including a web frontend, a backend and a full CI/CD pipeline with Docker.
 It's designed to accelerate development by automating the creation of boilerplate code and project structure based on a simple JSON configuration.

 ## ✨ Features